-If you are looking for a Japanese recipe featuring shiso, you should definitely try Pickled Shiso Leaves in Soy Sauce.
-It is a popular rice topping in Japan, and once you try it, you won't be able to stop eating it.
+If you are looking for a Japanese recipe that features shiso leaves, you should definitely try this recipe for Japanese Pickled Shiso Leaves in Soy Sauce.
+It is a popular rice topping in Japan, and once you try it, you will be hooked from the very first bite.

 Jump to:

-What is Pickled Shiso Leaves in Soy Sauce?
+What is Japanese Pickled Shiso Leaves in Soy Sauce?

-Pickled Shiso Leaves in Soy Sauce is a rice topping made simply by pickling shiso leaves (perilla) leaves in a soy sauce-based mixture.
-All you need are shiso leaves and soy sauce, but the flavor can be enhanced by adding various ingredients.
+Japanese Pickled Shiso Leaves in Soy Sauce is a rice topping made simply by marinating shiso leaves (perilla) in a soy sauce-based mixture.
+All you need is shiso leaves and soy sauce, but the flavor can be enhanced with a variety of additional ingredients.
 In Japan, it is also common to add mirin and sugar for a sweeter taste, or chili pepper and la-yu (Japanese chili oil) for a spicier flavor, depending on personal preference.
 In this recipe, I have included garlic and sesame oil to boost the flavor.

-The rich flavor of the pickled shiso leaves pairs perfectly with rice.
-If you make a batch in advance, you can also use it in various ways, such as a topping for onigiri, pasta, or hiyayakko (chilled tofu).
+The rich flavor of the pickled shiso pairs perfectly with rice.
+If you make a batch in advance, you can also use it in various ways, such as a topping for onigiri (rice balls), pasta, or hiyayakko (chilled tofu).
+Try it in different ways and find your favorite combinations.

 Exploring shiso leaves

-They are characterized by their unique, refreshing flavor and are generally used as a condiment or added to salads.
-However, their flavor can be enjoyed more fully when they are used as the main ingredient, as in this rice topping.
+In Japan, they are commonly used as a condiment or garnish, and are also added to salads.
+However, their flavor can be appreciated even more when used as the star ingredient—such as in this rice topping.
+Try the recipe and taste the difference for yourself.

 Flavor variations

-This pickled shiso dish can be enjoyed with various flavors.
-Here are some common options used in Japan:
+Japanese pickled shiso leaves in soy sauce can be enjoyed with a variety of flavors.
+Here are some common options:

 - Garlic